Veterans Way Honorees

 United States Army

-Wayne completed his basic training in Ft.
-Leonard Wood Missouri, Crypto Repair school in Ft.
-Monmouth, New Jersey and then Infantry OCS at Ft.
+Wayne served in the US Army from 1964 to 1970.
+He completed his basic training at Ft.
+Leonard Wood, Missouri, and advanced training at the Crypto Repair school in Ft.
+Monmouth, New Jersey.
+Wayne then attended Infantry Officer Candidate School at Ft.
 Benning, Georgia.
-Since then Wayne has been very active in the community.
-Through his business, Magee Construction, he helped design and build a smart home for the Gary Sinise Foundation which builds smart homes for disabled veterans.
-He also helped build a new shelter in Veterans Park.
-Wayne has been going to Cemeteries around Dunkerton on Memorial Day, placing poppies on the veterans gravesites since he was seven years old.
+Wayne has been very active in the community.
+Through his business, Magee Construction, he helped design and build a smart home for the Gary Sinise Foundation, which builds smart homes for disabled veterans.
+Wayne also helped build a new shelter in Veterans Park.
+Since he was seven years old, he has been visiting Cemeteries in the Dunkerton area on Memorial Day, placing poppies on the veterans’ gravesites.
+Wayne was born in Keokuk and raised in Dunkerton.
+He resides in Cedar Falls.